Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 ## PL Kernels
 In addition to kernels operating on the AI Engines, this design specifies five kernels to run on the PL region of the device (written in HLS C++).
 The CFG PL kernels are directly used in the `tx_chain200MHz` graph.
 The two data mover kernels are brought into the design during the Vitis kernel compilation.
 Review the [AI Engine/Programmable Logic Integration Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/programmable_logic_integration.html#lci1512606550399) for an introduction to PL kernel development with the AI Engine.

-The TX Chain tutorial is made up of five PL kernels:
+The TX Chain tutorial is made up of the following PL kernels:

 **CFR Kernels**
 * pccfr_pds_itr1